CAFAudit/audit-service/docs/pages/en-us/Getting-Started.md

 ## Generating a Client-side Auditing Library

 As previously mentioned, in order to use Auditing, you must first define the audit events in an audit event definition file.
 After you create the definition file, you use it to generate a client-side library.
-Technically, you do not need to generate a client-side library to use Auditing; you could use the `caf-audit` module directly; read more on the using the library directed [here](Client-API).
+Technically, you do not need to generate a client-side library to use Auditing; you could use the `caf-audit` module directly; read more on the using the library directly, [here](Client-API).
 However, generating a client-side library should make it easier and safer to raise events because each event can be raised with a single type-safe call.

 The following sample Maven project file generates a client-side auditing library: